Nabla7/AutomataGroup/literature background/README.md

 ## 2. QFA Transitions
 Implement state transitions using N×N unitary matrices for each input symbol.
 This feature allows users to specify quantum state transitions corresponding to each input symbol.

+A transition matrix represents the evolution of the automaton's internal states when processing a specific input symbol.
+Each input symbol is associated with an $N \times N$ unitary matrix, where $N$ is the number of internal states of the QFA.

+A unitary matrix $U_\alpha$ associated with an input symbol $\alpha$ describes the transition from the current state $|\psi\rangle$ to the next state $|\psi'\rangle$ as follows:

 $$
 |\psi'\rangle = U_\alpha |\psi\rangle
 $$

+The transition matrix $U_\alpha$ is a linear transformation that preserves the inner product of the state vector, ensuring that the probabilities (magnitudes squared of the amplitudes) sum up to 1 throughout the evolution of the quantum system.

+In MO-QFA, the transition matrices are unitary to ensure the preservation of the quantum mechanical rules and the coherence of the quantum system during the transitions.
+These matrices play a crucial role in determining the probability of acceptance of a given input string by the automaton.

 ```cpp
 class QuantumTransition {